Suggested Data Organization¶

 Data Location and Access¶

-The data organized in 1.1 is located in a server that is made accessible to the public by running a http service, e.g. Apache.
-This is a mandatory to use exploration feature of Qresp.
+The organized data should be located on a server that is accessible to the public by running a http service, e.g. Apache.
+This is required to use the exploration feature of Qresp.